Private dance lessons in Sydney CBDThe best dance lessons near me

 We’ve heard so many stories of people not being satisfied with their dance learning experience which stems from two main approaches to learning.
 Private lessons only or group lessons only.
 That’s why we provide a blended program model.

 Because our programs are 100% personalised, you can rest assured you’ll only be paying for what you need to, to achieve your dance goals.
-That’s why we start off with a complimentary first lesson.
+That’s why we start off with a $10 trial lesson.
 It lets us see what your natural dance ability is like, and understand what you want to achieve with your dancing.
 Once we have a better idea on this, we can put together a program just for you.

 Simply asking how much do dance lessons cost is like walking into your local Harvey Norman store and asking the sales assistant “how much does a TV cost?”